-Part of the reason is that it is said that in the early morning the hustle-and-bustle of the world has not yet begun and so it is easier to establish a meditative atmosphere as it is relatively quieter.
+Part of the reason is that it is said that in the early morning the hustle and bustle of the world have not yet begun and so it is easier to establish a meditative atmosphere as it is relatively quieter.
 Having an early morning meditation also lets us carry some of the energy and peace of the meditation into our daily activities.
 But at the end of the day whenever it’s the most suitable for you.

 Q4: Should I control my thoughts during meditation all the time?

 A: There is absolutely NO NEED to control your thoughts.

 Whenever your mind wanders off, simply bring your attention back to hearing.
 You will find that once you start to hear your inner sounds, gradually the mind will cease its activities.

 You can meditate anytime and anywhere.
 (Oh wait, that’s what I just asked) In the sense that whatever is happening at this particular moment and if you are aware of it, then you are in meditation.

 Doesn’t matter if you are stuck in a traffic jam, playing with your kids, or even doing your work; you can meditate.
 You can try right now.
 Just sit back, with your back straight, and observe.
 Listen to the sounds coming in the room you are sitting in, see the colors of the wall, feel the energy of the room, look at the curtains swiftly gliding due to the wind coming from the fan, the bed’s texture, or anything.

 You will start noticing things that you probably haven’t before.
 You will start seeing things in a different light.
 Don’t think anything; if thoughts come, let them come; don’t kill them, they will go themselves.
 Just be aware.
 Once you get better at this, there will come a stage when wherever you go, immediately everything will reveal itself to you.
 You will comprehend anything and everything within seconds.